 [ Read Also: When and How do I Meditate with my Child? ]

-3) Neurofeedback For Self-Care: Improve Brain Function with neurofeedback - It Cheer You up!
+3) Neurofeedback For Self-Care: Improve Brain Function with neurofeedback - It Can Cheer You up!

-Neurofeedback, also known as EEG biofeedback or brain biofeedback, may ease symptoms of many disorders and diagnosis such as attention-deficit disorder, epilepsy and depression — and even boost cognition in healthy brains.
+Neurofeedback, NeurOptimal® help promote more focus, sleep and decrease performance anxiety and stress.
 Watch our video to learn what it is and how it works.
 The system used at our clinics and available for rent is called NeurOptimal Neurofeedback.
 It's an advanced brain training technology developed 20 years ago by clinical psychologists.
 This kind of neurofeedback system works by looking for turbulence in the brain, the software then provides auditory feedback that triggers what is called the orienting response (the orienting response is the brain’s ability to sense change in the environment and take in new information about what is different)